tap/PythonTap/ReadMe.md

 This package was created using the Min-DevKit for Max, an API and supporting tools for writing externals in modern C++.

+To instal packages on the Mac:

+1. cd into the package root
+2. `PYTHONHOME=./support-mac ./support-mac/bin/pip3 install numpy`

 ```
 cd source/cpython